Bringing Canadian screen professionals to the global market

 - be a Canadian citizen or landed immigrant and be aged 18 or over

 Can I apply alone or as a three person team?

 No. We only accept applications from two person writer/producer teams.

 Co-producers and co-writers are not eligible for participation in the course.
-The producer and writer participants are expected to share the information and knowledge gained from the course with their co-producer/writer.
+The producer and writer participants are expected to share the information and knowledge gained from the course with their co-producer/co-writer.

 Can I apply with more than one proposal per year?
 Can I re-submit a proposal?

-Yes, provided you complete a separate application form along with an additional $100 application fee.
+Yes, provided you complete a separate application form along with the additional application fee.

 You may apply twice with the same project within a three-year period.

 What projects are eligible?